 Fieldwork placements are based on availability of occupational therapy practice sites as well as the availability of fieldwork educators.
-While best efforts for recommendations for placements are made in the mentoring process, students enrolled in the program cannot be guaranteed fieldwork placements in any specific location.
-Level I Fieldwork-A (the one month immersion) and Level II Fieldwork (A and B) may include out-of-state placements and in-state placements that require greater than a one hour drive (each way).
+While best efforts for recommendations for placements are made in the mentoring process, students enrolled in the program cannot be guaranteed fieldwork placements in any specific location or practice setting.
+Level I Fieldwork-A (the one-month immersion placement) and Level II Fieldwork (A and B) may include out-of-state placements as well as in-state placements that require greater than a onehour drive (each way).
 The DU MSOT Fieldwork Review Committee will review student fieldwork placements and award final approval of all student fieldwork placements.